pdigese/CarND-Capstone-team-5-june20/Documentation.md

 * Throttle is similar to Udacity's reference implementation, but a bit weaker.
 It shouldn't be a big drawback.

-The folowing picture shows how the brake force is applied.
+The following picture shows how the brake force is applied.
 Blue: Udacity, Red: ours. x-axis: sampling time sequences, y-axis: Nm

 ![alt text](Documentation_Pics/Brake.JPG)